 Palm Beach County

-They decided to join the protests to speak out against Trump's aggressive deportation policies, telling The Palm Beach Post that their own relatives are living in fear.
+They decided to join the protests to speak out against Trump's aggressive deportation policies, telling The Palm Beach Post that their relatives are living in fear.

 Broward County

-" People are upset about Donald Trump having a birthday parade for himself — that taxpayers are paying for," Jennifer Jones, Hope and Action, Indivisible, the protest organizer, told WLRN.
+" People are upset about Donald Trump having a birthday parade for himself — that taxpayers are paying for," Jennifer Jones, of Hope and Action, Indivisible, the protest organizer, told WLRN.

-"We're out here saying, no kings," she said.
+"We're out here saying, "No kings," she said.
 "This is our country and we're not gonna let it slide into authoritarianism."

 " People today are super excited to have a place to express their dissent in a peaceful, nonviolent way," she added.